-- Our setting leader and deputy hold the CACHE Level 3 Diploma in Pre-school Practice or an equivalent qualification and a minimum of half of our staff hold the CACHE Level 2 Certificate in Pre-school Practice or an equivalent or higher qualification. - All unqualified staff are required to commit to the training program L2/L3 of Early Year Childcare.
-The nursery requires all unqualified staff to be qualified in 2 years after joining the team. - We provide regular in-service training to all staff whether paid staff or volunteers through the Pre-school Learning Alliance and external agencies. - Our setting budget allocates resources for training. - We provide staff induction training in the first week of employment.
+Our setting leader and deputy hold the CACHE Level 3 Diploma in Pre-school Practice or an equivalent qualification and a minimum of half of our staff hold the CACHE Level 2 Certificate in Pre-school Practice or an equivalent or higher qualification.

+• We provide regular in-service training to all staff - whether paid staff or volunteers - through the Pre-school Learning Alliance and external agencies.

+Our setting budget allocates resources to training.

+• We provide staff induction training in the first week of employment.
 This induction includes our Health and Safety Policy and Safeguarding Children and Child Protection Policy.
-Other policies and procedures will be introduced within an induction plan. - We support the work of our staff by holding regular supervision meetings and appraisals. - We are committed to recruiting, appointing and employing staff in accordance with all relevant legislation and best practice.
+Other policies and procedures will be introduced within an induction plan.

+We support the work of our staff by holding regular supervision meetings and appraisals.

+• We are committed to recruiting, appointing and employing staff in accordance with all relevant legislation and best practice.